ktzkvin/GHG-Emissions-Dashboard/README.md

 - **Plotly** for interactive charts.
 - **Pandas** for data manipulation.

-## 📥 Download Data

-Click the integrated download button on the dashboard to retrieve the CSV files used in this project.

 ## 💡 Notes

-- The data is based on the 2016 territorial greenhouse gas inventory.
+- The data is based on the [2016 territorial greenhouse gas inventory](https://www.data.gouv.fr/fr/datasets/inventaire-de-gaz-a-effet-de-serre-territorialise/).
 The data is subject to updates.
-- CO₂eq conversion factors are sourced from reliable sources like **Alterna Énergie**.
+- CO₂eq conversion factors are sourced from reliable sources like [Alterna Énergie](https://www.alterna-energie.fr/blog-article/1-tonne-de-co2-equivalent-comprendre-cet-indice#:~:text=Le%20terme%20%E2%80%9CCO%E2%82%82%20%C3%A9quivalent%E2%80%9D%20(,%2C%20protoxyde%20d\'azote%E2%80%A6)).

 ---